onthebusiness/harelang.org/content/blog/2021-02-09-Hare-advances-on-C.md

 > purpose.

 There are many areas that C leaves undefined that we've decided to define.
-An octet is always 8 bits.
+An byte is always 8 bits.
 Shifting greater than the width of a value is defined.
 Signed overflow and underflow is defined.
 Hare programs always have predictable behavior.